 Amira has worked to be as environmentally sustainable as possible, through support of local food purchasing and plastic waste reduction.
 They also buy carbon offsets for their CO2 emissions, that fund carbon offset projects in Indonesia.

-There are nine double rooms for 18 guests.
+There are three double cabins on the upper deck with multiple windows, and six double cabins on the lower deck with multiple portholes, which accommodate a total of 18 guests.
 Each room is equipped with an individually controlled air conditioner plus an extra fan, minisafe, and an en-suite bathroom with hot water shower.

 The ship has loads of open spaces to hang out and enjoy the views between snorkel sessions.
 There is a big top deck for getting some rays, and a wonderful shaded upper deck area.
 There are community areas, dedicated underwater camera rooms, and a huge area for getting ready to snorkel where you can store your gear.